‘This Is Us’ Star Milo Ventimiglia Claims Season Finale Will ‘Change’ Everything

 Metz added that when she learned about how Jack really died, it wasn’t anything that she expected.
 Not only was she shocked to discover Jack’s end, but she was also saddened by how it all played out.

-Milo Ventimiglia echoed his This Is Us costar’s sentiments and cautioned everyone that Jack’s death will surprise them.
+Milo Ventimiglia echoed his This Is Us co-star’s sentiments and cautioned everyone that Jack’s death will surprise them.

 “When people truly, really find out how it is that Jack died, then they’re going to go back and wonder, ‘Well, how did he get there?
 How did he get to that point in this life or that place in his life, that event in his life, and all of a sudden he is dead?'”